Unsupervised Learning of Landmarks based on Inter-Intra Subject Consistencies: Experiments

 To check our model's capability with different dataset scales, we conduct another evaluation by varying the number of training images when training the final linear regressor on the MAFL dataset following previous works~\cite{thewlis2017unsupervised,sanchez2019object}.
-As can be seen in Table~\ref{tab:quant_res2}, our method achieves better performance across all the experimental settings comparing to the previous state-of-the-arts.
+As can be seen in Table~\ref{tab:quant_res2}, our method achieves better performance across all the experimental settings comparing to Sanchez et al.~\cite{sanchez2019object} using $K=10$ landmarks for prediction.
 Notice that a smaller standard deviation is also achieved by our method compared with to~\cite{sanchez2019object}.
 The results tend to saturate when 100 or more images are used for training, and are almost the same best performance when using 5,000 images and all.
 It indicates a desirable capability of our method for datasets with less training data.
+Comparing to Jakab et al.~\cite{jakab2018unsupervised} which use $K=10$ intermediate landmarks our method also achieve competitive results.